-When you’re looking for a great freezer meal to bring to a friend or to have on hand for those nights you don’t feel like cooking, this chicken enchilada casserole is exactly the recipe for you.
+When you’re looking for a great meal to bring to a friend or to have on hand for those nights you don’t feel like cooking, this freezer meal – chicken enchilada casserole is exactly the recipe for you.

 This recipe is amazing for literally taking out of the freezer and putting it into the oven.
 Freezer to oven meals are where it’s at!
 And for friends or new moms who you want to bring a meal to, this is perfect (it’s super family friendly).

-I am trying so hard to be better at meal prep and freezer meals in the New Year and it’s going well so far.
+I am trying so hard to be better at meal prep and freezer meals and so far, it’s going well.
 I have two other favorite freezer meals that I’m sharing the links to below to hopefully encourage you to keep up with your meal prep journey!
 It’s not always easy to plan all those meals at once, but it is always worth it!

 A post that I also wanted to share is this guide to meal prep.
 If you haven’t started your meal prep journey yet or are dabbling with the idea, read this post as a good place to start!
 I find that sometimes it’s not just about the prep, it’s about having something in the freezer all ready to go.
-I’m coming up with a bunch more recipes I’m sharing this year of just that – freezer to oven or freezer to slow cooker meals!
+So that is exactly why I created this post!

 But just how easy is this chicken enchilada casserole?!
 See the super simple steps below.